Designing Effective Sponsorship Packages for Events and Conferences | How Do I Create a Sponsorship Plan?

 In getting down to the nitty-gritty of event sponsorship, it appears that two of the more popular offerings that I see in sponsorship decks, speaking opportunities and experiential or activation opportunities, are all but inconsequential to our potential partners.

-What keeps Sponsors coming back for more, then?
+What keeps sponsors coming back for more, then?

 The overwhelming majority voted that relationships are what keeps them coming back, followed by exhibit opportunities, and then experiential which, when you think about it, are just another built-in way to build relationships.